auth0/webauthn.me/README.md

 ## License

-This project is licensed under the MIT license.
-See the [LICENSE](LICENSE.txt) file for more info.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details